 Long live the curriculum vitae!

 Finally, ‘Curriculum vitae’ is a Latin expression which can be translated into the ‘course of my life’.
 With that in mind, remember that the foundations of the CV have remained unchanged since 1482!
-Technology now allows you to evolve your skills and experience into something great, use it!
+Combining technology and your CV allows you to evolve your skills and experience into something great, use it!